mongodb/docs/source/reference/operators.rst

 .. operator:: $not

+   :operator:`$not` is a meta operator used to reverse the operation of a standard operator.
+If a document does not match a query statement, passing that query statement to the :operator:`$not` will return that document.
+The operation of :operator:`$not` is consistent with the behavior of other operators, but may yield unexpected results with some data types, like arrays.

-   :operator:`$not` is a meta operator used to negate a standard operator. *It can only affect other operators*, and is unable to check fields and documents independently.
+   :operator:`$not` only affects *other operators*, and is unable to check fields and documents independently.
 Use :operator:`$ne` to test the contents of fields directly and :operator:`$nor` for logical disjunctions.